PetterTech/blog/content/posts/2014-09-17-powercli-function-for-listing-snapshots.md

 My very first PowerCLI related post was about this same topic: listing snapshot info using PowerCLI.
 In my original post (which you can see <a href="http://cloud.kemta.net/2013/10/powershell_vmware_list_all_snapshots/" target="_blank" rel="noopener">here</a>) I only wrote a pretty simple one-liner.
 Which was kind of okay, but it was missing one crucial thing: who took the snapshot?

-Why vmware hasn&#8217;t found a way to include a username in the get-snapshot cmdlet is something I just can&#8217;t understand.
-There&#8217;s really not much code needed to add this to the output, and there&#8217;s several ways of doing so.
+Why vmware hasn't found a way to include a username in the get-snapshot cmdlet is something I just can't understand.
+There's really not much code needed to add this to the output, and there's several ways of doing so.

 I found that using Get-Snapshot and Get-VIEvent together was the easiest way to get all the info I want.
-It&#8217;s not a perfect solution, seeing as I really wanted to make use of the much faster Get-View instead of Get-Snapshot, but I have yet to figure out a good way to handle snapshot trees using Get-View.
+It's not a perfect solution, seeing as I really wanted to make use of the much faster Get-View instead of Get-Snapshot, but I have yet to figure out a good way to handle snapshot trees using Get-View.

 As usual I created a function for this, Get-Snapshots: